jessoy/JLPDishwashers/README.md

 #### Structure / Code
 - Consumption of exsting APIs
-- Manipulation of API data to create breakpoint at first paragraph
+- Manipulation of API data to create breakpoint and render first paragraph only of product description
 - Dynamically created product pages in next.js
 - Custom components e.g. arrow
-- Bespoke text formatting and sorting functions
+- Bespoke text formatting and sorting functions in `utils/general.js`
-- RegEx used to find errors in text (omitted spaces after full-stops)
+- RegEx used to find errors in text (i.e. omitted spaces after full-stops)
 - Use of state in `More Info` section

 #### Styling

 - Mixins, custom property declarations and nested SCSS styling syntax
 - Fully responsive design
-- Conditional styling on product code in description to show product code above or below the description dependant on screen width
+- Conditional styling. e.g. on product code in description to show the product code above or below the description dependant on screen width

 #### Testing

 - Unit tests described below see [Tests](#tests)
 - Use of insomnia to consume data and test API
-- Use of Git (branching) to divide work into sections and test elements individually
+- Use of Git (branching) to divide work into sections and test elements individually and sequentially

 #### Accessibility and SEO